 - Make sure to continually test new design changes with A/B (split) or multivariate testing before launching.
 Convert.com is a great tool and has a WordPress plugin to make testing easier.

-HOW NEW LOCAL BUSINESSES ARE FOUND
+HOW TO FIND LOCAL BUSINESSES

-Now that we know a very large percentage of residents performing local searches are landing on your website, how exactly are they finding new local businesses on the Internet?
+Now that we know a very large percentage of residents performing local searches are landing on your website, how exactly are they find local businesses on the Internet?
 To get this answer, we wanted to be as specific as possible to ensure respondents were telling us how they found a business that they were not aware of before, instead of just searching for mapping directions or information for a business they were already aware of.

 - Google Search – 81.43%